SufiDev/SufiDev/README.md

 - 👀 I’m interested in multiplatform app development
 - 🌱 I’m currently learning Javascript, C++ and CMake
-- ✉️ You can shoot me an email at sufian142@hotmail.com!
+- ✉️ You can shoot me an email at sufiAzarquiel@outlook.es!

 #### A little more about me